-For as much as I love to travel with my family, I have also grown to really like traveling solo.
+For as much as I love to travel with kids, I have to admit I’ve also grown to really like traveling solo over the past few years.
 I’ll never forget the first time I had to travel on my own.
-I was 23 years old, a single mom and started a new job that required me to travel.
+I was 23 years old, a single mom and had recently started a new job that required me to travel.
 Back then even the idea of flying terrified me.
-Funny how things change because now I probably travel alone more than I travel with kids these days.
+Funny how things change because now I probably leave my family behind more often than I travel with them these days.

-Even though my kids are used to me traveling fairly often, my 8 year old daughter in particular, sometimes has a tough time when she knows I am leaving for a trip.
-I have shared about her struggles with anxiety in the past and I have constant mom guilt about being cautious not to add to her stress.
+Even though my kids are used to me traveling fairly often, my daughter in particular, sometimes has a tough time when she knows I am leaving for a trip.
+I have shared about her struggles with anxiety in the past and I strive to be cautious about not adding to her stress.

-9 Tips For When You Don’t Travel With Kids
+9 Tips When You Don’t Travel With Kids

 1. Find the right time to tell your kids you will be traveling.

-You know your child best and depending on how you think they will handle the news that you are leaving, it may be best to wait to share the news until only a few days before.
+You know your child best and depending on how you think they will handle the news that you are leaving, it may be better to wait and share the news until only a few days before your trip.

 2. Share details of your trip with your child.

-3. Give kids a fun calendar to keep track of the days you are away for.
+3. Give kids a calendar to keep track of the days you are away.

 My daughter loves knowing exactly how many days I will be away for, so we got her a fun bubble wrap calendar to keep track.

-We also keep a family calendar in the kitchen where I write all the things my kids have going on while I am gone.
-That way they can keep busy with their own activities and plans while my husband or I am away.
+We also keep a family calendar in the kitchen where I write all the things my kids have going on while I’m away.
+Then they can keep busy with their own activities and plans while my husband or I am traveling.

-4. Encourage kids to journal and write while you are away.
+4. Encourage kids to journal while you are away.